Ohio Democrat Sherrod Brown makes it official. He'll vie to unseat Trump-backed Sen. Jon Husted

 Brown said he was encouraged by the many everyday Ohioans who stopped him on the street or at a coffee shop to ask him to return to politics.
 Among dozens of others he spoke to as he weighed whether Senate or governor was the best fit was Senate Democratic Leader Chuck Schumer of New York, who's leading the uphill fight to win control of the chamber.

-Some Ohio labor leaders told the AP they'd have preferred Brown.
+Some Ohio labor leaders told the AP they'd have preferred if Brown had chosen governor.
 They're concerned about the impacts on the movement if biotech entrepreneur Vivek Ramaswamy — the well-funded, Trump- and state party-endorsed Republican front-runner — wins the open seat next year.

 Brown, who launched a pro-worker nonprofit under his “Dignity of Work” slogan in March, acknowledged “a little bit of disappointment” with his choice of office among some.
 But he said he anticipates “close to 100% support” from union leadership now that he's launched his campaign.
 “What labor will tell me is they don't have any strong voice for labor in the United States Senate — for union and non-union labor alike,” he said.
 “And I was that, and I will be that.”